Life Cycle

 Everything starts with a simple POST request.

 But before that, it's important to note that all this happens asynchronously.
-Yep, that means that when you send your POST request, our response only implies that the holder verification has been accepted, and in this response, you will receive the holder verification's ID that you will be able to match seconds later with the notifications you will receive every time your holder verification enters a new state.
+Yep, that means that when you send your POST request, our response only implies that the account holder verification has been accepted, and in this response, you will receive the account holder verification's ID that you will be able to match seconds later with the notifications you will receive every time your account holder verification enters a new state.

-States of an holder verification
+States of an account holder verification

-Holder Verifications life cycle
+Account Holder Verifications life cycle

 Created